 This triad symbol is derived from the ancient and Pagan belief that earth and water are representative of a goddess.
 This goddess encompasses every stage of a woman’s life: the Maiden, the Mother, and the Crone.
 The triad is a design of three interlocking and overlapping oblong shapes with a triangle in the middle.
 This is symbolic and stands for the goddess who embraces all three of these particular female entities.

 8. 3 Is a Symbolic and Special Number

 The very concept of threes is vastly important in Celtic symbolism.
 Most Pagan religions regard the number three as being holy because of the numerous philosophies and states of being which can be applied to it.
 Positive, neutral and negative is one.
 Masculine, neutral, and feminine is another.
 Maiden, mother, and crone is yet another.

 Three is representative of luck in so many religions, specifically in Celtic Druidism, which predates Christianity by many thousands of years.
 So we can see why a naturally growing plant that had three distinct leaves was going to be so important to faiths and religions where this number really stood for something.

 9. The Shamrock Is Still Used in Weddings Today

 Shamrocks are often placed as a lucky emblem and motif in the wedding bouquet of an Irish bride.
 This is an old custom and tradition that is still often followed today in modern weddings.

 10. You Can Grow Your Own Shamrocks

 The shamrock is said to be a fairly easy plant to grow, and you can get them as seeds or bulbs.
-If you plant these indoors around early January time, then you could get a nice little growth by the time that St. Patrick’s Day comes around in March.
+If you plant these indoors around early January time, then you could get a nice little growth by the time St. Patrick’s Day comes around in March.

 © 2016 Marie